 Buried a thousand feet beneath Ohio, the ten trillion dollar, UN-constructed SuperBunker can shelter a million members of the global elite indefinitely, with all the comforts of the surface including simulated blue skies, boutique shopping, and three golf courses.
 The President of the United States, Arman “Our Man” Manfred, regains consciousness in one of the bunker’s six hospitals.
 Surrounded by his trusted advisors and his official hagiographer, his office becomes ensnared in the Machiavellian underworld of SuperBunker geo-politics.
 The situation worsens when the president’s Russian and Chinese counterparts execute Protocol 4, sealing the blast doors and severing all contact with the surface, relegating the world’s leaders to governing a mere computer simulation of the world above.
 An attempt to blackmail the POTUS with a salacious video taken by his own security agency forces President Manfred into seclusion.
 With his office infiltrated by a traitor and hobbled by incompetence, he attempts one final ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

-Before the ceremony to suspend Protocol 4 had even ended, aides were whispering into the ears of the presidents of Russia and China.
-Within moments of the announcement of Brock McGuinn’s entry, they were whisked away by their executive golf carts.
+Before the applause for Brock McGuinn’s entrance had subsided, aides were already whispering into the ears of the presidents of Russia and China.
+Within moments, they were whisked away in their executive golf carts.
 The POTUS left shortly after them, before the conclusion of McGuinn’s press conference.
-Upon arrival at the Brown House, he got into the elevator along with Tibbles, Haberdash, and his personal secret service bodyguard and descended into the depths of the Hades Level.
+Upon arrival at the Brown House, he got into the elevator along with Tibbles, Haberdash, and his personal secret service bodyguard, and descended into the depths of the Hades Level.
 The door opened into the concrete chamber cast in the bluish hue of fluorescent lighting.
 They came upon the glass security coral where they placed their personal effects in a bowl and stepped through one at a time.
 The doors closed.
 A shotgun like sound fired which trailed off into a high-pitched buzz.
 The door on the opposite end opened and one by one, the POTUS, Tibbles, and Haberdash passed through.
-The secret service agent stayed behind, handing President Manfred his magnum, then standing guard over their effects.
+The secret service agent stayed behind, handing President Manfred his .44 magnum, then stood guard over their other effects.

 On the other side of the scanner, they came to the internal blast door where Tibbles presented his eye to a monitor for identity scanning and his wrist for RFID identification.
 The massive steel door pinged as the locking bolts released.
 It opened.
 They passed through into the UltraBunker.